RainwayApp/spitfire/README.md

 # Size limitations

 Data channels only support sending tiny fragments of data, while it is possible to send complete files through it, they must first be chunked.
-We provide some functions that will allow you to do this quickly without unnecessary copying.
+We provide some functions that will allow you to do this quickly without unnecessary copying in ```DataChannelUtils```.
 It is recommended you chunk all messages larger than 10KB to avoid hitting the 16 KB limit.

 # Signaling